Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators: System Overview

 On-chip packet-switched interconnects (i.e., NoCs) provide the physical substrate used by PEs to communicate to each other and also to the primary memory.
 Besides, NoCs can be extended to support off-chip communications, thus easing the creation of multi-chip computing systems which further extend the design scalability.
 The main reason behind developing hybrid topologies is to exploit the fact that most of the communication in a parallel application affects a group of resources (i.e., PEs and routers) that are close each other~\cite{Das2009d} in an optimal resource allocation strategy.
 To this end, efficient Program eXecution Models (PXM) specifically designed to take advantage of locality of computation can be used to reduce the communication overheads and maximise the efficiency of the system~\cite{Suettlerlein2013}.
 Hence, the optimisation of the local communication may lead to a substantial improvement regarding data-packet latency, throughput and energy efficiency.

 Our design is based on the observation of how the traffic moves in motorways and takes exits.
 Once the traffic exits the main motorway, it is injected into small roads where simple traffic management decisions need to be taken.
 Conversely, more complex decisions and management policies are needed at the level of the global interconnect (main motorways).
 Similarly, our design provides two levels of communications: global traffic is managed by the customised 2D-mesh routers, while local traffic is injected (or ejected) into small rings.
-Traffic travelling in these two levels of the hierarchy is decoupled and processed differently to improve the system throughput and reduce the communication latency (similar to ~\cite{Ausavarungnirun2016case,Udipi2010tow,Das2009d}).
-In general, mesh routers are more complicated than ring switching stations (i.e., switch modules are responsible for driving the traffic in the ring or ejecting it towards the mesh).
+Traffic travelling in these two levels of the hierarchy is decoupled and processed differently to improve the system throughput and reduce the communication latency.
+In general, mesh routers are more complicated than ring switching stations (i.e., switch modules that are responsible for driving the traffic in the ring or ejecting it towards the mesh).
 The proposed architecture achieves excellent levels of performance and efficiency by exploiting the fact that the majority of the traffic remains restricted to the rings.
 Such restriction can be adequately provided by a dedicated run-time or additional hardware support (i.e., fine-grain threads are grouped to form a task that can be forced to execute on a group of PEs connected by a ring)~\cite{7911285}.
-Furthermore, the deep neural networks offer a natural and inherent way of exploiting data and computation locality.
-Furthermore, such restriction of the traffic to the local communication allows the NoC to exploit more efficient and scalable communication mechanisms, (e.g., rings, compared to traditional flattened 2D-mesh).
+Such restriction of the traffic to the local communication allows the NoC to exploit more efficient and scalable communication mechanisms, (e.g., rings, compared to traditional flattened 2D-mesh).